 - Determine whether the student is capable, right now, of re-engaging.
 If the student is not capable (such as illness), consider pausing or suspending the test, and resume when the student will be fully engaged.

 - Avoid helping the student to answer test questions.
-Encouragement is okay; helping to take the test is not.
+Limit your help to encouragement only.

 MAP Growth tests rely on students genuinely attempting each question, so that MAP can adaptively choose a harder or easier question based on the student's response.
 For example: